gwshan/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``ENABLE_RMM``: Boolean flag to enable the Realm-EL2 payload (RMM).
    This will take care of loading and initialising an image in Realm-EL2, and will at runtime dispatch calls from non-secure world to the RMM, if applicable.
-Also this will setup Granule Protection Tables (GPT).
    Default value is 0.
-Enabling this requires ``ENABLE_FEAT_RME`` to be enabled.
+Setting this flag implies that RMM must be enabled therefore, it mandates ``ENABLE_FEAT_RME`` to 1.

 -  ``ENABLE_FEAT_RME``: Numeric value to enable support for the ARMv9 Realm Management Extension.
 This flag can take the values 0 to 2, to align with the ``ENABLE_FEAT`` mechanism.
 Default value is 0.
-   This flag solely controls the architectural bits of RME, to let TF-A run in the "root" physical address space.
+   This flag solely controls the architectural bits of RME, to let TF-A run in the "root" physical address space and this will setup Granule Protection Tables (GPT).
 Also this will make BL2 run in EL3, so it has access to the new root address space.
 For deploying a Realm-EL2 payload (RMM), also set ``ENABLE_RMM`` and provide an RMM image file.

 -  ``ENABLE_RME``: This options will be deprecated.
 Please use ``ENABLE_FEAT_RME``.
 Until deprecated, setting this option to 1, will also